Daramalan College – History

 In 2012 the first stage of the replacement facilities for the current Lysaught Wing was completed and Federal Government funding for a Trade Training Centre for Stage 2 (including facilities for Automotive and Metal Technologies) was approved.
 This project was completed in time for the 2014 academic year.

-In June 2014 the new Lysaught Wing (above) was opened by Senator Zed Seselja and later that month it won an MBA Building Award.
+In June 2014 the Lysaught Wing (above) was opened by Senator Zed Seselja and later that month it won an MBA Building Award.

 In February 2015 the Littleton Wing extension was opened.
-It included a new canteen and a flexible learning area which are excellent assets to the college’s extensive facilities.
+It included a canteen and a flexible learning area which are excellent assets to the college’s extensive facilities.

-The new Dempsey Science Wing, (pictured left and below) is a replacement of the original Science Wing from the 1960s, and was opened in March 2017.
+The Dempsey Science Wing, (pictured left and below) is a replacement of the original Science Wing from the 1960s, and was opened in March 2017.

 The upgrading of the Main Quad (the old Year 10 Quad) with landscaping and shade areas is now finished and has been a welcoming and relaxing area for the students.